getitdonestudio/hcopdmx/README.md

 <a name="english"></a>
 # HCOP DMX Controller (English)

-A Node.js application to control DMX lighting via Art-Net protocol, optimized for Raspberry Pi deployment.
+A Node.js application for controlling DMX lighting via the Art-Net protocol, optimized for use on Raspberry Pi devices.

 ## Features

-- Express-based web server with a multi-language interface
+- Express-based web server with multilingual user interface
-- DMX lighting control via Art-Net protocol
+- DMX lighting control via the Art-Net protocol
 - Configurable lighting programs loaded from CSV files
+- Screensaver modes with various animation patterns
+- DMX channel scaling for power management
-- Heartbeat functionality to ensure consistent operation
+- Heartbeat functionality for consistent operation
+- Comprehensive error handling with retry mechanisms
+- Advanced logging system with rotation
-- Resource monitoring for system health
+- Resource monitoring for system health control
 - Systemd service for reliable autostart and PM2 for monitoring

 ## System Requirements